 The school gate will open at 7:15am for student drop-off.
 Elementary playground supervision will begin at that time.
-Parking lot and drop-off supervision and support will commence at 7:20am.
+Parking lot and drop-off supervision and support will commence at 7:15am.

-In case of late arrivals, parents of Elementary students are expected to go to the Central Office and sign their children in if the student is not out of their vehicle by 7:45am.
-Secondary students must report to the Secondary Office before going to class.
+In case of late arrivals (past 7:45am), parents of Elementary students are expected to park their vehicles behind the Maintenance Building and go to the Central Office and sign their children in.
+Secondary students must report to the Secondary Office before going to class to receive a late pass.